Sr7nyx/vapt-ai-assistant/backend/tests/README.md

 ```

 No network, no database, and no LLM calls: DNS is stubbed, and every fixture is
 inline in the test file.
-The suite runs in about a second.
+The suite runs in about a second. **184 tests.**

 ## What each file covers